oracle/graalpython/docs/user/OsInterface.md

 By default, this implementation bypasses the Truffle abstraction layer, therefore it is not sandboxed and does not support custom implementations of [Truffle FileSystem service-provider](https://www.graalvm.org/truffle/javadoc/org/graalvm/polyglot/io/FileSystem.html) and other Polyglot API providers related to system interfaces.

-The native backend is chosen by default when GraalVM Python is started via the `graalpython` or any other Python related launcher inside GraalVM.
+The native backend is chosen by default when GraalVM Python is started via the `graalpy` or any other Python related launcher inside GraalVM.
-The exception are Python related launchers with `-managed` suffix available only in GraalVM Enterprise (e.g., `graalpython-managed`), which by default use the `java` POSIX backend.
+The exception are Python related launchers with `-managed` suffix available only in GraalVM Enterprise (e.g., `graalpy-managed`), which by default use the `java` POSIX backend.

 ### Limitations of the native backend